-Since 1999 she has worked with a team of AT&T researchers to implement and exploit DFC.
+From 1999 to 2012 she worked with a team of AT&T researchers to implement and exploit DFC.
 This team used DFC to build the advanced features for CallVantage (SM), AT&T's first voice-over-IP service, which became publicly available in 2004 and served approximately 100,000 customers world-wide.
 Because of DFC, the features were developed with unprecedented speed and quality.
 CallVantage won two industry awards citing its voice quality and advanced features.
-Since then this team has built, deployed, and maintained the teleconferencing system used internally by AT&T, which supports millions of user minutes each work day.
+After CallVantage this team built, deployed, and maintained the teleconferencing system used internally by AT&T, which supports millions of user minutes each work day.
 DFC has been incorporated into the Java Community Process standard for SIP Servlet containers.
-The team continues to work on open-source tools for building SIP-based telecommunication services with DFC principles, and on supporting AT&T developers who are using these tools.
+The team also created open-source tools for building SIP-based telecommunication services with DFC principles, and supported AT&T developers who are using these tools.

 An interest in languages for modeling software spans her entire career, beginning with invention of the PAISLey executable specification language.
 Her early papers on executable specifications were widely reprinted and cited (for their time).
 Early work on multiparadigm specification (composition of specifications in multiple languages) resulted in a Best Paper award from IEEE Software.

 More recently, she has carried out significant studies of important protocols.